-'''

 dbcc set_scope_in_cluster('scope')

-'''

-- dbcc checkstorage reports a soft fault if any data page that is not the first data page is empty for non-hashed tables.
+- dbcc checkstorage reports a soft fault if any data page that is not the first data page is empty for nonhashed tables.
 However, dbcc checkstorage does not report this soft fault for the hashed region of a virtually-hashed table.
 Any data page in the hashed region of a virtually-hashed table can be empty. - You can run dbcc while the database is active, except for the dbrepair (database_name, dropdb) option and dbcc checkalloc with the fix option. - dbcc locks database objects as it checks them.
 For information on minimizing performance problems while using dbcc, see the dbcc discussion in the System Administration Guide.

-- When dbcc commands are executing, others cannot access an archive database.
+- When dbcc commands are executing, users cannot access an archive database.
 If you attempt to access an archive database while dbcc commands are being performed, you receive a message saying that the database is in single-user mode. - Most dbcc commands work with in-memory and relaxed durability databases. - You can use variants of the dbcc commands on an archive database that is online or offline.
-However, you can use a dbcc command with a fix option only on an archive database that is online. - To qualify a table or an index name with a user name or database name, enclose the qualified name in single or double quotation marks.
+However, you can use dbcc with a fix option only on an online archive database. - To qualify a table or an index name with a user name or database name, enclose the qualified name in single or double quotation marks.
 For example:

-'''

 dbcc tablealloc ("pubs2.pogo.testtable")

-'''

 - You cannot run dbcc reindex within a user-defined transaction. - dbcc fix_text can generate a large number of log records, which may fill up the transaction log. dbcc fix_text is designed so that updates are performed in a series of small transactions: in case of a log space failure, only a small amount of work is lost.
-If you run out of log space, clear your log and restart dbcc fix_text using the same table that was being upgraded when the original dbcc fix_text failed. - If you are using a replicated database, use dbcc dbrepair to load a dump from a previous release of Adaptive Server to a more current version.
-For example: - Loading a dump from a production system of an earlier release of Adaptive Server into a test system of the current release Adaptive Server, or - In a warm standby application, initializing a standby database of the current release of Adaptive Server with a database dump from an active database of an earlier release of Adaptive Server. - If you attempt to use select, readtext, or writetext on text values after changing to a multibyte character set, and you have not run dbcc fix_text, the command fails, and an error message instructs you to run dbcc fix_text on the table.
+If you run out of log space, clear your log and restart dbcc fix_text using the same table that wasbeing upgraded when the original dbcc fix_text failed. - If you are using a replicated database and need to load a dump from an earlierversion of Adaptive Server to the current version, use dbcc dbrepair.
+For example: - Load a dump from a production system of the earlier version of Adaptive Server into a test system of the current version Adaptive Server, or - In a warm standby application, initialize a standby database of the current version of Adaptive Server with a database dump from an active database of the earlier version of Adaptive Server. - If you attempt to use select, readtext, or writetext on text values after changing to a multibyte character set, and you have not run dbcc fix_text, the command fails, and an error message instructs you to run dbcc fix_text on the table.
 However, you can delete text rows after changing character sets without running dbcc fix_text. - dbcc output is sent as messages or errors, rather than as result rows.
 Client programs and scripts should check the appropriate error handlers.